nitekm/CoffeeBase/README.md

 App purpose is to send and receive requests from API using [Retrofit](https://square.github.io/retrofit/) and present them in elegant form, using some of Android features like Card View and Recycler View.

 Please consider that I'm mostly backend developer and designing UI is not my strongest point.
+Also android app does not use all of API functionalities yet.

 For server side of application please refer to [CoffeeBase API](https://github.com/nitekm/CoffeeBaseApi)